 - Puzzles, confusions, questions, rumors, gossip: Every relationship has some degree of puzzles, confusions, questions, gossip, and rumors.
 This part of the Temperature Reading provides the opportunity to integrate new information.
 Examples of phrases in this part of the Temperature Reading are, “I am trying to figure out______,” “I am puzzled by_______,” “I have a question about_____,” “I heard _____ and wanted to check it out with you.”
 The person hearing the confusion reflects back the puzzle: “I hear you are puzzled about ________.
 Is this an accurate statement about your puzzle?
 If not, please correct me.”
 Keep at this until both of you agree on the puzzle.
 The important thing is to come to some shared understanding of the presenting confusion as this allows you to understand your partner better and become closer to them.

-- New information: This section is where new information or announcements are shared that are relevant to the couple's daily life.
-For example: If you were planning on going out of town, but something came up that will change this plan, this is where that information is shared.
-You may need more time to plan logistics after new information is shared, and if that is the case, flag the item and come back to it later.
+- New information: This section is where new information or announcements are shared that are relevant to the couple’s daily life.
+If you were planning on going out of town but your mother had a fall and needs help, this is where that information is shared.
+You may need more time to plan logistics after new information is shared and if that is the case, flag the item and come back to it later.

 Emotionally Focused Couple’s Therapy

-At Humantold, we know it can be challenging to navigate relationship dynamics on your own.
-But the good news is you don't have to.
-If you would like support with your relationship, reach out to us, and we will match you with a therapist who can help.
+We, at Humantold, know it can be challenging to navigate the human experience alone but the good news is you don’t have to.
+If you would like support with your relationship, reach out to us and we will match you with a therapist who can help.